Papua New Guinea Premier Soccer League: 2006–2012: Early years and Hekari dominance

 The 2009–10 season saw the league expanded once again, to encapsulate nine teams.
 Sepik FC withdrew after failing to submit a letter of interest, while Welgris Highlanders missed the application deadline.
 Nabasa United also withdrew, while Gelle Hills and Madang Fox were reinstated.
 There were new entries from Tukoko University FC and Besta PNG United, the latter of which acted as the national U-20 squad.
 Hekari United again finished top of the regular season table, and played Gigira Laitepo in the Grand Final, winning 5–0.

 For the first time since its inception, the number of teams decreased ahead of the 2010–11 season, with Gelle Hills, Rapatona FC and University Inter all withdrawing, while Petro Souths FC joined the league for the first time.
 That left seven sides taking part, with Hekari finishing the season unbeaten and top of the league, defeating Eastern Stars 4–0 in the final.

 The 2011–12 season saw relative stability within the league, with only one side (Madang Fox) withdrawing, being replaced by new entrants Bulolo United.
-Hekari United once again finished top of the regular season table, and played Eastern Stars in the Grand Final for the second consecutive season, winning 3–0.
+Hekari United once again finished top of the regular season and played Eastern Stars in the Grand Final for the second consecutive season, winning 3–0.

-In July 2012, PNGFA President and league founder David Chung was named as a recipient of the Order of the British Empire in the Queen’s Birthday Honours list.
+In July 2012, PNGFA president and league founder David Chung was named as a recipient of the Order of the British Empire in the Queen's Birthday Honours list.